 Pack the Pup

 Lucky pups!
 Glacier Ridge Metro Park opened a new 2.5-acre dog park in 2018, which includes not only an open field but a shady wooded acre, much appreciated by Fido and dog owners on hot days.
 The two-acre Nando’s Dog Park in Darree Fields Park has small and large dog areas and a walking area for owners.
-Graeter’s Ice Cream’s Dog’s Night Out offers two free Barctic Bones at its Dublin scoop shop the first Thursday of every month.
+Several Downtown Dublin businesses welcome dogs and even have treats prepared like the "pup scoops" at Johnson's Ice Cream.
 Many city parks and Metro Parks also are leashed-dog friendly and some have dog parks and canine ponds.
 Don’t forget to check with your hotel!
 Dublin has many pup-friendly places to hit the sack.

 Held on 38 acres in Coffman Park, the Dublin Irish Festival is undoubtedly the city’s signature event.
 As one of the nation’s largest Irish cultural events (and certainly the prettiest!), top Irish performers, Celtic sports, a Dub Crawl, dogs and ponies with Irish heritage and genealogy opportunities highlight the event.

 Sundays at Scioto